JoeC4281/TakeCommandConsole/JScript,_VBScript,_TCC_code_in_one_.BTM_file/readme.md

 # AllInOne.btm demonstrates having JScript, VBScript, TCC code in one .BTM file

-Windows Scripting Host seems to only care about the package section of a file, and ignores everything else.
+Windows Scripting Host seems to only care about the package section of a file,<br>
+and ignores everything else.

 This .BTM can also be used as an .INI file.

-Thus, the first part of this .BTM is TCC code, the second part is VBScript/JScript code, and the third part is an .INI file.
+Thus, the first part of this .BTM is TCC code,<br>
+the second part is VBScript/JScript code,<br>
+and the third part is an .INI file.

 I'm posting this mainly for my future reference, but others may be interested also.

-I tried to post the code for the .BTM in the forum, but it would not allow me to post it, saying that I had been blocked.
+I tried to post the code for the .BTM in the forum,<br>
+but it would not allow me to post it, saying that I had been blocked.

-As the .BTM also contains WSF code (XML code),
+As the .BTM also contains WSF code (XML code),<br>
 I'm thinking that is why I was not allowed to post it.

 ```dos